 Image - Typical balcony drainage

 Outlets to provide adequate rainfall disposal should be provided.
-I.S.
-EN 12056-3 outlines the expected rainfall intensities that should be designed for.
+BS EN 12056 outlines the expected rainfall intensities that should be designed for.
 Where roof terraces and balconies are contained by parapet and upstand walls, roof drainage overflow should be provided in case the outlets become blocked.
 These overflows should be located such that they prevent water from entering the building.

 Guards should be designed to prevent the risk of accidents when the balcony or terrace is in service.
 Materials suitable for guarding include a wall, a screen (glazing), a railing, or a balustrade.
 It is important that if a balustrade is incorporated it will not be climbed easily, and also that any glazing consists of toughened or laminated glass in accordance with BS 6262-4:2005.
 Ensure that, when fixing guarding, the fixings do not penetrate the waterproofing or the damp-proof courses.

 All screens, parapet walls, railings, and balustrades must be at least 1100 mm high and designed to resist horizontal loading to ensure stability and prevent overturning.
-Refer to relevant tables and Technical Guidance Document K of the Building Regulations.
+Refer to relevant tables and approved documents of the Building Regulations.

 Image - Recessed balconies

-In situations where a roof terrace or a balcony forms part of the roof construction for the space beneath, insulation that complies with Technical Guidance Document L of the Building Regulations should be provided.
+In situations where a roof terrace or a balcony forms part of the roof construction for the space beneath, insulation that complies with approved documents of the Building Regulations should be provided.